adzialocha/tinychronicler/SETUP.md

     sudo apt-get install unclutter
     ```

+Maybe use the downgraded version as there is problems w.
+92.0.4515.98~buster-rpt2: https://forums.raspberrypi.com/viewtopic.php?t=320424

 2. Open `chromium-browser` and make sure that "Sound" is allowed in the "Site Permissions"

 ## 9. Compile and upload Arduino program